 leading research projects and intensified the need for more structured

 This practical course provides an intensive introduction to how to

 rise to these challenges using tried and tested methods.
-It is aimed at
+It is at an introductory level, aimed at

 participants from all sectors, those new to project management in

-research and evaluation, and those who may have some experience but are
+research and evaluation, and those who may have a little experience and are

 - To introduce the role of effective project management in the project cycle

 - To be aware of what underpins effective research project management

 - To consider what makes an effective project framework plan, and how it is used to meet realistic research and evaluation needs

 - To review the use of resources, roles and systems in effective management of research and evaluation studies